|Reiki training in Frome, Somerset, near Bath and Dorset and Wiltshire borders.|

 comfortable couch or recliner, while the reflexologist gently presses and

 manipulates different parts of the feet.
 It is usually

 deeply relaxing and some clients even fall asleep!
 Afterwards

 the client is given a glass of water and they can discuss any imbalances or

 Afterwards the client is given a glass of water and they can discuss any imbalances or significant areas identified during the treatment.

 To help the treatment flow smoothly it is best to use healthy natural organic lotions.
 I recommend products by Neal's Yard Remedies.
 You can buy these lotions and other Neal's Yard products from me if you wish, either personally or online at my NYR Organic website.

 Is there any reason why I shouldn't have reflexology?

 There are very few contra-indications for reflexology, since it is a gentle and non-invasive treatment.
 The reflexologist will take a full case history at your first meeting and advise you if there is any problem.
 You should not be treated if you have a fever or contagious illness.
 Clients who are pregnant, who have had thrombosis or deep vein problems, recent surgery, recent accidents or any major illness should always inform their reflexologist.

-The first three months of pregnancy is a time for caution, particularly if the client has a history of unstable pregnancies, since reflexology can help balance hormone function.
+The first three months of pregnancy is a time for caution, particularly if the client has a history of unstable pregnancies.
 Later in pregnancy reflexology can be very beneficial.